uselesstechjunks/leetcode/docs/source/math/stat/inference.rst

 Non-parametric Model
 ==========================================================================================
 .. note::
-	If this set can be spanned by a finitely many parameters.
+	This set cannot be spanned by a finitely many parameters.

 .. seealso::
 	A non-parametric model for distributions can be the set of all possible cdfs.